 Data by single year of age from household surveys on school attendance in all levels of education.
+Ideally, data should also be made available on the date of interview and month of birth to calculate the age at the beginning of the academic year.
 Population of the official age group for the given level of education.

-As other net rates, the total NAR is affected by the use of different reference points for age for attendance and the population.
-Treatment of missing data.
+Education levels and grades reported in household surveys may not align with the countries ISCED mapping, with implications for comparability.
 All observations with missing information on age, whether the child is currently attending school, and the current education level attended, are omitted from the calculation of education indicators.

 To measure the actual school participation of the official school age population for a given level of education.

-ISCED recalculation of household survey data for education indicators.
-The age ranges associated with the education levels are based on the International Standard Classification of Education (ISCED).
-The education levels and grades used in the calculation of education indicators are consistent with each country’s ISCED mapping.
-Age data methodology.
-The data collection period for international household survey programmes like the DHS and MICS may not be aligned with the academic year.
-This can create distortions in the age data used to calculate education indicators.
-Education systems generally define the intended or “official” ages for a given level of education based on the age of the child at the beginning of the academic year.
-In other words, the reference date for ages is the start month of the academic year.
-By contrast, household surveys may collect data on the educational status and age of children many months after the start of the school year.
-The reference date for age information is the date the survey data were collected, which means it varies among households.
-Considering the gap between the start of the school year for which attendance data are collected and the date on which the survey was carried out is crucial for accurate calculations of education indicators.
-To minimize the associated error, the UIS takes different measures depending on the number of months between the start of the academic reference year and the time of survey data collection. • Where information is available on the birth month and year of school-age children, age data are recoded to the age at the start of the academic reference year. • If only the age in years is available, and data for the majority of observations were collected 6 or more months after the start of the school year, one full year is subtracted from the age recorded during data collection (adjusted age = recorded age – 1).
-For example, if the school year starts on 1 September and data for the majority of observations were collected in March of the following year or later, the ages will be adjusted. • If only the age in years is available, and data for the majority of observations were collected 5 months or less after the start of the school year, age data are used as recorded.
-For example, if the school year starts on 1 September and data for the majority of observations were collected during the period up to February of the following year, the recorded ages are used without adjustment.
+To minimize the associated error, the UIS takes different measures depending on the number of months between the start of the academic reference year and the time of survey data collection: Where information is available on the birth month and year of school-age children, age data are recoded to the age at the start of the academic reference year; If only the age in years is available, and data for the majority of observations were collected 6 or more months after the start of the academic year, one full year is subtracted from the age recorded during data collection (adjusted age = recorded age – 1).
+For example, if the academic year starts on 1 September and data for the majority of observations were collected in March of the following year or later, the ages will be adjusted; If only the age in years is available, and data for the majority of observations were collected 5 months or less after the start of the academic year, age data are used as recorded.
+For example, if the academic year starts on 1 September and data for the majority of observations were collected during the period up to February of the following year, the recorded ages are used without adjustment.

 Data from household surveys are usually disaggregated by sex, location and household wealth quintile.
 The location (urban or rural) is defined according to national standards, which may differ across countries.
-Household wealth quintiles are usually determined with the help of an asset index, calculated from assets owned by individual households (housing material, water and sanitation, appliances, vehicles, livestock, etc.)
+Household wealth quintiles are usually determined with the help of an asset index, calculated from assets owned by individual households.